Voice over LTE: Voice quality

 To ensure compatibility, 3GPP demand at least AMR-NB codec (narrow band), but the recommended speech codec for VoLTE is Adaptive Multi-Rate Wideband (AMR-WB), also known under the trademark HD Voice after GSMA's certification program.
 This codec is mandated in 3GPP networks that are capable of 16 kHz sampling.

 In addition, many carriers and devices can use Enhanced Voice Services (EVS).
-This is a up to superwideband (50–14,000 Hz) or fullband (20–20,000 Hz) codec backwards-compatible with AMR-WB.
+This is an up to superwideband (20–16,000 Hz) or fullband (20–20,000 Hz) codec backwards-compatible with AMR-WB.
 This codec is also known under the trademark HD Voice+, after GSMA's certification program.
 GSMA has proposed to make EVS mandatory just like AMR-WB.
 (Both the carrier(s), any interconnect and the two calling devices must be capable of using the codec for it to be used.)
 The AMR-WB+ codec has a wide bit-rate range, from 5.2 to 48 kbit/s.
-EVS offers a wide range of bit rates from 5.9 kbit/s to 128 kbit/s, allowing service providers to optimize network capacity and call quality as desired for their service, so VoLTE doesn't ensure high call quality.
+EVS offers a wide range of bit rates from 5.9 kbit/s to 128 kbit/s, allowing service providers to optimize network capacity and call quality as desired for their service, so VoLTE does not ensure high call quality.

 Fraunhofer IIS has previously demonstrated an implementation of the AAC-ELD codec in VoLTE that they call "Full-HD Voice".
 It has not gained any standard status or real-world adoption.
 They have since reused the term "Full-HD Voice" for EVS in fullband mode (HD+ is also used).